What are Crystals? (Geology)

 Likewise the size of a crystal is dependant on how much time it has to grow and the amount of space that's available.

 Crystals grow when a liquid cools and solidifies.
 The longer the cooling process the more time they have to grow.
-They can also form from the precipitation from water.
+Crystals can also form from the precipitation from water.
 Water can only hold a certain amount of dissolved minerals and salts.
 As the quantity of the mineral increases it's no longer possible for it to remain dissolved in the water.
 The particles then come together to form a solid.

 Crystals have smooth surfaces known as faces and straight edges.
 Whilst some are large enough to be seen with the naked eye an example being quartz, others are microscopic.